kovs705/BlockNote-app/README.md

 # BlockNote
-App project for people who make notes, not matter what they do.
+App project for people who make notes, no matter what they do.
 You make this app your own by using different and customizable blocks that you can reorder, change and make new pages from them.
-Currently you can create the basic group, edit it later, create aomw notes with the basic blocks:
+Currently you can create the basic group, edit it later, create some notes with the basic blocks:
-(Spacer, photo, title and text).
+(spacer, photo, title and text).
 I'm working on groups color changer and markdown library to customize notes.

 ## Stack
 - Swift, SwiftUI (iOS 16)